New York State Law

 service rendered to the public, and having no right to do so nor any

-corporation, telephone or telegraph corporation, common carrier, or
+water-works corporation, telephone or telegraph corporation, common

-causes such substantial interruption or impairment of service.
+substantial interruption or impairment of service.

 Criminal tampering in the first degree is a class D felony.